Ethical culture as a foundation for value creation

 expected behaviour

-norms and values and their importance
+norms and values and their importance: what does the organisation stand for?

 -